 Section XI-3 of the Urbana Zoning Ordinance requires the Zoning Board of Appeals to make findings based on variance criteria.
+On June 10, 2009 the ZBA considered the criteria in making their recommendation of approval for the requested variances.
 The following is a review of the criteria outlined in the ordinance as they pertain to this case: